Kongduino/BastWAN_DHKE/README.md

   uint8_t readRegister(uint8_t reg);
   ```
 You need to call `void setupLoRandom()` at startup, and `uint8_t getLoRandomByte()` when you need a random byte.
 This code creates a stock of 256 bytes at startup to make things easier.
 Remember you need to reset LoRa settings when you need RNG...

+## Update 2020/08/30

+This version adds CBC encryption to the mix.
+You can now choose between ECB and CBC, and the code handles the IV from the `randomStock` array.